Best portable blender 2024: expert-tested and travel-friendly

 It takes a lot to earn the top spot in our buying guide and the Ninja Blast has recently taken the crown from Cuisinart's Evolution X. Why?
 It has a bigger capacity, liquid measures on the pitcher, it's lighter, smaller, and better value.

 We put it through our standard range of tests.
-We made a smoothie with fibrous green spinach, seedy frozen raspberries, bananas, and tough frozen blueberries.
+We made a smoothie with green spinach, frozen raspberries, bananas, and frozen blueberries.
 The results were smooth, although we did find the odd lump of frozen strawberry leftover.

-Alex, one of our experts, has been using this in his home ever since and says that it's remained consistent and impressive.
-He regularly adds a scoop of protein powder and creatine to his smoothie mix and the Ninja doesn't struggle to keep the mixture silky rather than lumpy.
+Alex, one of our experts, has been using this in his home ever since and says, 'it's remained consistent and impressive.
+I regularly add a scoop of protein powder and creatine to my smoothie mix and the Ninja doesn't struggle to keep the mixture silky rather than lumpy.'

-Overall, it's easy to use, with a handy system of colored lights around the power button that lets you know when you can use the blender.
-It's easy to clean – you just add a little dish soap into the blender with water and press start, and it does a pretty good job cleaning up, even if you've left shake residue in there for a couple of hours.
-It has a blade cap to cover up the blades when the motor housing is uncovered, which is a great safety feature.
+Overall, it's easy to use and easy to clean – you just add a little dish soap into the blender with water and press start, and it does a pretty good job cleaning up, even if you've left shake residue in there for a couple of hours.
 Alex also liked the screw-on bottom, which means you can take shakes on the go without taking the blades and motor with you.
 This also passed our commute test.

 There's more information in our Ninja Blast review.